S.Korean presidential office denounces 2019 return of fishermen to North | Law-Order

 S.Korean presidential office denounces 2019 return of fishermen to North

-This meant Seoul had an obligation to deal with them in the South Korean justice system rather than immediately repatriate them, he added.
-"The two men’s desperate resistance to being forced back that is so apparent in those photos shows that they understood they were fighting for their lives," Phil Robertson, an official of New York-based Human Rights Watch, said in a statement.

-South Korea's presidential office denounced on Wednesday the repatriation of two North Korean fishermen in 2019 as a potential "crime against humanity" by the previous government.
+South Korea's presidential office denounced on Wednesday the repatriation of two North Korean fishermen in 2019 as a potential "crime against humanity" by the previous government, pledging to reveal the truth.
 The comments came after Seoul's Unification Ministry, which handles relations with the North, released photographs of the two men, who were suspected of killing 16 shipmates, being forcibly dragged across the border between the neighbors.

 "If they were forcibly repatriated to the North even when they expressed their will to defect, it's a crime against humanity that violated both international law and the constitution," Kang In-sun, spokeswoman for President Yoon Suk-yeol, told reporters.
 She vowed that Yoon's administration would uncover the truth behind the decision, as South Korean prosecutors have re-opened an investigation into the case.

+But opposition lawmaker Yoon Kun-young, who served as Moon's situation room chief, defended the move as being legal and in the national interest.
+"President Yoon, are you saying we should have let the grotesque murderers get away with their crime and protect them with our own people's tax money?" he wrote on Facebook.

-"Moon's government put the life and safety of the people first, which was the basic responsibility of the country at the time," party members said in a statement on Wednesday.
-Human rights activists have condemned the repatriation, and a U.N. investigator said South Korea had probably violated the men's rights.
+He was one of eight lawmakers who issued a statement accusing the Yoon government of re-opening the case to undermine political foes.
+Human rights activists have condemned the repatriation, and a U.N. investigator said South Korea had probably violated the men's rights, by sidestepping an obligation for its justice system to deal with them rather than deporting the men.

-While their fate has not been confirmed, there was an expectation their rights would be violated when they were turned over to North Korean authorities, Tomas Ojea Quintana, the U.N. rights official, said during a visit to Seoul last month.
-This meant Seoul had an obligation to deal with them in the South Korean justice system rather than immediately repatriate them, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)